Environmental Compliance

 Our coal-fired electric generation fleet is:

-All coal-fired units in our system are equipped with an electrostatic precipitator or a fabric filter that can remove particulate matter at an average of
+All coal-fired units in our system are equipped with an electrostatic precipitator or a fabric filter that is designed to remove particulate matter at an average of 97% efficiency at F.B.
+Culley.

 Enhancements to our system to comply with the Mercury and Air Toxics Standards began in 2014 with a focus on reducing sulfur trioxide and mercury emissions, as well as mercury reductions in wastewater.